In this article

 The depressant effects of alcohol develop when your BAC hits around 0.08 mg/l.
 Once your BAC reaches 0.2 mg/l or higher, its depressant effects on your respiratory system can become so overbearing that they lead to coma or death.

 Stimulants and depressants both affect your brain function and central nervous system.
 However, they do so in opposite ways.

-Stimulants heighten and excite your central nervous system.
 They may increase your heart rate and blood pressure, resulting in more energy.
 In high quantities, they can lead to insomnia and make you jittery and impulsive.3

 Examples of stimulants include weak or mild caffeine, more potent prescription amphetamines, and illegal drugs like cocaine.

-Depressants slow you down by reducing your heart rate and blood pressure.
 They may help you feel relaxed.
 On the extreme end, they may sedate you entirely.4

 Benzodiazepines are a type of depressant drug.
 They are used to treat anxiety disorders and insomnia.
 Prescription opiates are another type of potent depressant drug.